 According to Think with Google research, 64% of consumers view 360-degree vehicle videos online before visiting a dealership to take a test drive.

 Today’s modern consumer is well-versed in features and performance capabilities of various vehicle makes and models due to their diligent research online before they ever step into your dealership showroom.

 Your sales team must be ready to communicate effectively with the modern-day car buyer and be prepared for the tough questions about vehicles they are interested in purchasing.

 Improving Your Sales Team’s Product Knowledge

-The following tips can help your sales team improve their product knowledge and meet the needs of customers who walk through your doors in 2020:
+The following tips can help your sales team improve their product knowledge and meet the needs of customers who walk through your doors:

 Advanced Training Courses